Ha-Su/Exam_Prep/study_material/HCI/summary/02_Cognition.md

 - **Affordances** (Gibson 1977): properties of an artifact that indicate possible uses; when good, no labels needed.
 (Slides 24, 30)
 - **Perceived Affordances** (Norman): what users believe they can do with an object, guiding actions.
 (Slide 24)
 - **Types of Affordances** (Gaver 1991):
-  - Perceptible (e.g., door handle)
+  - Perceptible : Perceptual characteristics of the object itself indicate what action possibilities are available and desired  (e.g., door handle)
-  - Hidden (e.g., undiscovered menus)
+  - Hidden : Users often must rely on experience and/or trial and error to determine possible action (e.g., undiscovered menus)
-  - False (e.g., underlined non-link text)
+  - False : An object's characteristics suggest users can do something they can't (e.g., underlined non-link text)
   (Slide 31)
 - **Norman Door**: Bad design requiring labels due to conflicting affordances (pull handle vs. push door).
 (Slide 27)